caffeinalab/ti.goosh/README.md

 <img src="logo.jpg" />

+# DEPRECATION NOTICE
+### This module has been deprecated together with Google Cloud Messaging, and it will not be maintained.
+If you want to add Firebase Cloud Messaging to your project, you should consider using [TiFirebase](https://github.com/hansemannn/titanium-firebase)

 #### Android Titanium module to work easily with Google Cloud Messaging push notification service... and it's Parse and Parse Server compatible!

 ## Version compatibility